 See if you can find the rock ledges that resemble some kind of naturally occurring crazy paving, and if you’re up for a slightly longer walk, turn right when you get to the beach and walk for about 30 minutes to St Audries Bay where you’ll be rewarded with a stunning waterfall.

-Facilities: Shops, pub, public WCs by the beach; parking, shops and cafes in nearby Watchet
+- Facilities: Shops, pub, car park, public WCs by the beach; parking, shops and cafes in nearby Watchet

 An interesting beach, in that it completely disappears at high tide, Watchet is a harbour beach that sits below the cliffs of its namesake town.
 Be sure to check the tide times on your visit as the water can come in quickly, but when the tide is out, you’ll be treated to a rocky beach with plenty of interesting smells for your dog to explore and ammonite fossils for you to hunt.